-Singapore is known as a foodie city, where people are enthusiastic about all things gastronomic, whether street eats or fine dining.
-Here are some of the passionate ‘hawkerpreneurs’ and world-class chefs who create and curate Singapore’s culinary landscape.
+Singapore is known as a foodie's city, where people are enthusiastic about all things gastronomic, be these street eats or fine dining.
+Here are some passionate ‘hawkerpreneurs’ and world-class chefs who create and curate Singapore’s culinary landscape.

-If you love Peranakan cuisine (traditional food made and savoured by Straits-born people of Chinese and Malay/Indonesian heritage), you’ve probably heard of Violet Oon and her legendary culinary prowess.
+If you love Peranakan* cuisine, you’ve probably heard of Violet Oon and her legendary culinary prowess.
 Previously a food critic and cookbook writer, the homegrown chef is driven by a passion for sharing good food, and has carved a niche for herself by reimagining and elevating the ways in which we make and eat Peranakan food.

 National Gallery.
 1 St Andrew’s Road #02–01, Singapore 178957. +65 9834 9935.